Trump to Face Off With Japan’s Abe on Trade After Golf and Sumo

 Golf, Sumo

 On Sunday morning, Trump and Abe played golf at the Mobara Country Club along with Japanese professional golfer Isao Aoki.
-Later, the two leaders entered the Ryogoku Kokugikan sumo hall to a cheering crowd of more than 11,000 people.
+Later, the two leaders entered the Ryogoku Kokugikan sumo hall to a cheering crowd of more than 11,000 people for Japan’s Summer Grand Sumo Tournament, where Trump awarded the winner with a four-foot trophy he commissioned.

 “It was something to see, these great athletes, because they really are athletes,” Trump said of the sumo match.
 “It’s a very ancient sport.
 And I’ve always wanted to see sumo wrestling.
 So it was really great.”